Research and development

 QFN package assembly and soldering training

-2018Within research we designed and produced a test QFN16 package and a test PCB with a daisy-chain pattern for ohmic verification.
+Within research, we designed and produced a test QFN16 package and a test PCB with a daisy-chain pattern for ohmic verification.
 The setup allows the correct soldering of the test package to be checked with a multimeter.
-Since 2020 the solution has been used for QFN soldering training in our practical SMT courses.
+Since 2020, the solution has been used for QFN soldering training in our practical SMT courses.

+No significant research took place between 2019 and 2022.
 Reported by Ass.
 Prof. Ing.
 Josef Šandera, Ph.D. — updated 09/2023